Henry W. Clark

 Clark was born in Wrangell, Alaska.
 After attending Phillips Exeter Academy, he played football as a center and was a shot putter on the track and field team at Harvard University, from which he graduated in 1923.
+Clark was later vice president of the Alaska Steamship Company and worked in labor relations on the West Coast of the United States.
+He also wrote two books on the history of Alaska.
 Clark died on March 23, 1976, in Silver Spring, Maryland.